Cambero/Gilded-Rose-Refactoring-Kata/README.md

+# Gilded Rose Refactoring Kata

-# Gilded Rose Requirements Specification
+## Gilded Rose Requirements Specification

 Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.